The grammar of the Ising model: A new complexity hierarchy: Conclusions and Outlook

 \section{Conclusions and Outlook}

 In this work we have introduced a new complexity measure for Ising models and fully classified Ising models according to it (\cref{thm:main}).
 The complexity measure consists of classifying the decision problem corresponding to the function graph of the Hamiltonian of an Ising model in the Chomsky hierarchy.

 In order to establish this classification, we have identified certain properties of interaction graphs of Ising models.
 These properties can be divided into two classes: those that capture the complexity of interaction graphs (viz.\ the complexity of the edge language, \cref{def:EdgeLanguage}), versus those that capture the scaling of interaction graphs (viz.\ finite, limited and linear, \cref{def:PropIsing}).

 In our main result we have unveiled which properties of interaction graphs correspond to which complexity level of an Ising model in a one-to-one manner.
 We have then used the classification of \cref{thm:main} to compute the complexity of the 1d Ising model, the Ising model on ladder graphs, on layerwise complete graphs, the 2d Ising model, the all-to-all Ising model, and the Ising model on perfect binary trees (\cref{tab:examples}).
-We find a different easy-to-hard threshold than for the computational complexity of the ground state energy problem.

-Among other things, this work raises the question of whether constructive context free and constructive context sensitive differ from context free and context sensitive.
-We conjecture this is not the case (Conjecture \ref{conj}).
-Constructive automata first compute the energy of the input spin configuration and then compare it to the input energy.
-For this reason, working with constructive automata ensures that we characterise the function problem of computing the Hamiltonian (although for technical reasons we phrase it as the decision problem of deciding its function graph).
-Therefore, Conjecture \ref{conj} ultimately concerns the question of how function problems differ from their corresponding decision problems when considering PDAs or LBAs.